 Julius Glickman Fellowship in Public Interest Law

-Julius Glickman ’66, managing partner of Glickman, Carter & Bachynsky in Houston, generously supports this fellowship to increase access to justice in the United States.
+Julius Glickman ’66, generously supports this fellowship to increase access to justice in the United States.
 The fellowship expands the career choices available to Texas Law graduates, enabling new attorneys to engage in service that will forever change their lives.

 See the profiles at the bottom of this page for more information about past fellows and their fellowship projects.

-In spring 2017, the Julius Glickman Fellowship will fund a one-year (12 month, full-time) post-graduate fellowship with an existing public interest legal organization to provide legal services to underrepresented individuals or groups.
-The fellow will receive $45,000.
-The sponsoring organizations must be a non-profit organization under Section 501(c)(3) of the Internal Revenue Code.
+In spring 2024, the Julius Glickman Fellowship will fund a one-year (12 month, full-time) post-graduate fellowship with an existing public interest legal organization to provide legal services to underrepresented individuals or groups.
+The fellow will receive $60,000.
+The sponsoring organization must be a non-profit organization under Section 501(c)(3) of the Internal Revenue Code.
 The sponsoring organization is expected to supply and fund the benefits that a fellow would ordinarily receive as a new employee.
+In the event that the regular salary of a comparable position at the sponsoring organization exceeds $60,000, the sponsoring organization is encouraged to commit to paying the difference.
 The fellow must be supervised by a licensed attorney.
-The fellow and sponsoring organization will be required to sign agreements regarding their fellowship obligations.
+The fellow and sponsoring organization will sign agreements regarding their fellowship obligations.

-Before applying, applicants identify a potential sponsor organization and collaborate with the sponsor to develop a description of the proposed work, training and supervision.
+Before applying, applicants identify a potential sponsoring organization and collaborate with the organization to develop a description of the proposed work, training and supervision.
 The proposed work should be an identified project, either a new initiative or an on-going project of the sponsoring organization.
 Organizations must provide support for the project and appropriate training and supervision for the fellow.
-Students with questions about potential sponsoring organizations or projects are welcome to contact Nicole Simmons in the Career Services Office.
+Students with questions about potential sponsoring organizations or projects are welcome to contact Mary Murphy in the Career Services Office.

 For the Julius Glickman Fellowship, preference will be given to applicants who will undertake projects focused on the provision of civil legal services, but other types of projects will also be considered.